classgraph/classgraph/README.md

 * The **standard (now legacy) Java `URLClassLoader`** and subclasses.
 * The **`java.class.path`** system property, supporting specification of the classpath using the `-cp` JRE commandline switch.
 * Classes added to **`lib/`** or **`ext/`** directories in the JDK or JRE (this is a rare but valid way to add classes to the classpath), or any other extension directories found in the **`java.ext.dirs`** system property.
-  * Note however that if you use this method to add jars to the classpath, and you want FastClasspathScanner to scan your jars, you'll have to [un-blacklist the scanning of system jars, or specifically whitelist the jars you added to these directories](https://github.com/lukehutch/fast-classpath-scanner/wiki/2.-Constructor#un-blacklisting-system-jars).
+  * Note however that if you use this method to add jars to the classpath, and you want FastClasspathScanner to scan your jars, you'll have to un-blacklist the scanning of system jars, or specifically whitelist the lib/ext jars you want to scan (see the documentation for info).
 * OS-specific site-wide `lib/` or `ext/` directories (i.e. directories where jarfiles may be installed such that they are accessible to all installed JREs and JDKs):
   * `/usr/java/packages` on Linux
   * `%SystemRoot%\Sun\Java` or `%SystemRoot%\Oracle\Java` on Windows